salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## GET

 The identified resource MUST be retrieved and MUST be idempotent. i.e. MUST NOT produce any side-effects.

 ## POST

 A resource MAY support POST.
-The resource contained in the request MUST be created.
+The resource contained in the request MUST be created, OR the server MUST respond with an error.

 The server MUST respond with a 201 status and the created resource.
 The server MUST include the created identifier for the resource.
+The server MUST respond with a
+Location: header pointing to the newly created resource, or where a collection of resources may be found.

 ## PUT